 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using this medicine with any of the following may cause an increased risk of certain side effects but may be unavoidable in some cases.
 If used together, your doctor may change the dose or how often you use this medicine, or give you special instructions about the use of food, alcohol, or tobacco.

 Other Medical Problems

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Cysticercosis involving the eye—Patients who are being treated with albendazole for pork tapeworms of the nervous system (neurocysticercosis) should be examined for lesions in the eye; use of albendazole may increase the chance of side effects involving the eye
+Cysticercosis involving the eye—Patients who are being treated with albendazole for neurocysticercosis should be examined for lesions in the eye.
+Using this medicine may increase your risk of side effects involving the eye.

 Liver enzymes, elevated—Use with caution.
 May increase risk for more serious side effects.